What Should Graduate Students Know About Clinical Supervision?

 - It gives you space and time for reflection and growth because your supervisor will help you to identify your strengths and areas of opportunities.

 Just as clinical supervision is important, it is also important to find a supervisor that is right for you.
-Every supervisor in Texas had to take a 40 hour supervisor training (or a doctoral course) to learn to supervise.
+Almost every supervisor across the country has to have specialized training in order to supervise.
+In fact, Texas requires a 40 hour supervisor training or a doctoral course for LPCs, LMFTs, and LCSWs to learn to supervise.
 The right supervisor will help you grow, give you great experiences and provide constructive feedback throughout your supervision.

 Remember not all supervisors are created equal.
 Looking for one that has experience in your area of practice and fits your needs is important.
 By finding the right supervisor, it will increase the value of your supervision time and help you to professionally meet your goals.